-Head of power to Delegate: Power that enables a delegation to be made Building Act 2011: s.127(1) & (3) Delegation: special permit authorities and local government Express Power or Duty Delegated: Building Act 2011: s.145A Local Government functions Delegate: Chief Executive Officer Function: This is a precis only.
+Head of power to Building Act 2011:

+Delegate: s.127(1) & (3) Delegation: special permit authorities and local

+Power that enables a government

+delegation to be made

+Express Power or Duty Building Act 2011:

+Delegated: s.145A Local Government functions

+Delegate: Chief Executive Officer

+Function: This is a precis only.
 Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
 Authority to refer uncertified applications under s.17(1) to a building surveyor who is not employed by the local government [s.145A(1)].
 Authority to issue a certificate for Design Compliance, Construction Compliance or Building Compliance whether or not the land subject of the application is located in the City's District [s.145A(2)].

+Council Conditions on Nil.

+this Delegation: Express Power to Sub- Ruilding Act 2011:

+• Building Act 2011:

-Council Conditions on this Delegation: Nil.
-Express Power to Sub- Delegate: Building Act 2011: s.127(6A) Delegation: special permit authorities and local governments (powers of sub-delegation limited to CEO)
+Delegate: s.127(6A) Delegation: special permit authorities and local

+governments (powers of sub-delegation limited to CEO)